zduvall/Toilet-Surfing/README.md

 [Toilet-Surfing](https://toiletsurfing.herokuapp.com/), where chill people share their toilets with other chill people, inspired by the giving and laid-back culture of couch surfing and by good vibes of surfers in general.

 This was my first full-stack solo project.
-The whole site is contained on the root route `/`, allowing for a seamless user experience and limiting the need for excessive database queries.
+The whole site is contained on the root route `/`, allowing for a seamless user experience and limiting database queries.

 ![Welcome to Toilet Surfing](/frontend/public/pictures/toilet-surfer-preview.png)